IntelLabs/matsciml/matsciml/models/README.md

 ### Point cloud models

 Models that operate on point clouds directly are not necessarily as complex as graph architectures, as they do not need to rely on framework abstractions to perform message passing.
-Tt is still best to make model architectures as modular as possible, but we do not have any rigorous style enforcement for this type of model.
+It is still best to make model architectures as modular as possible, but we do not have any rigorous style enforcement for this type of model.